-Humanities scholarship that makes use of large corpora of text and image (we won’t say “big data”); the development of digital tools for mapping, visualization, and analysis of literary and artistic works;
+- Humanities scholarship that makes use of large corpora of text and image (we won’t say “big data”)

 What do all of these methods or projects have in common?
 That is what the digital currents project is designed to find out: to explore the connections and disconnections between various scholarly approaches to the digital.